ElViIsMe/Muscle-Fiber-Data-Model/specifications/model.md

 - contraction_history_dependent_effects
   - Type: ContractionHistoryDependentEffects
   - Description: Information on whether (residual) force-enhancement and/or force-depression have been recorded for the respective muscle, combination of isometric and isokinetic measurement
+- stretch-shortening cycle
+  - Type: StretchShorteningCycle
+  - Description: Information on whether data on the stretch-shortening cycle of the respective muscle has been recorded, combination of isometric and isokinetic measurement
 - force
   - Type: float
   - Description: Maximum isometric contraction force
+- contraction time
+  - Type: float
+  - Description: contraction time for the different contraction protocolls
 - velocity
   - Type: float
   - Description: Maximum isokinetic contraction velocity
 - position
   - Type: Position
-  - Description: Spatial data
+  - Description: Spatial data on measurement device (e.g. ISOMED)
 - live_position
   - Type: Position
-  - Description: Live positions
+  - Description: Live positions deviating from the measurement device through soft-tissue movement
   - Multiple: True
+- joint angle
+  - Type: float
+  - Description: angle of the joint(s) the muscle contracts over
+  - Multiple: True
+- leverarm
+  - Type: float
+  - Description: Leverarm of the muscle in [m]
 - fiber
   - Type: MuscleFiber
   - Description: Current state of the fiber